brikis98/yevgeniy-brikman-homepage/_posts/2012-01-01-steve-jobs.md

 I think Steve gets - and gives himself - a little too much credit.
 I struggle when I hear him compared to Da Vinci or Edison.
 So many of the ideas were small evolutions, better execution of existing concepts, developed by employees, or outright stolen from others.

-That said, Jobs' uncomprising vision and intuitive sense for how to build products people want - even crave - cannot be denied.
+That said, Jobs' uncompromising vision and intuitive sense for how to build products people want - even crave - cannot be denied.
 His fundamental view of making money to enable building great products, and not the other way around, is spot on.

 ## Rating